Abdellaouihayder/Abdellaouihayder/README.md

 🎓 Currently a Software engineering student at ENICarthage
 🎓 Graduated from ISET Sidi Bouzid in Web & Multimedia Development
-💡 Passionate about AI, IoT, Web/Mobile Dev & Blockchain
+💡 Passionate about AI, IoT & Web/Mobile Dev
 🧠 I love building intelligent systems and solving real-world problems
 🎮 In my free time: gaming, Taekwondo 🥋, coaching, and learning new tech